aakashxa/Loan-Approval-Prediction-Using-ML/README.md

 https://www.linkedin.com/in/anubhav-chaturvedi-a7465a72

-Assignment Project completed during an Online Internship with DLithe
+Assignment Project completed during an Online Internship with DLithe.

 www.dlithe.com